hschmidt/EnvPane/README.md

 variables from that file to the current user's `launchd` instance via the same API that is used by `launchctl setenv` and `launchctl unsetenv`.

-TODO: Mention /etc/launchd.conf and ~/.launchd.conf
+TODO: Mention `/etc/launchd.conf` and `~/.launchd.conf`

 [flashback]: http://support.apple.com/kb/TS4267?viewlocale=en_US

 ## Requirements

 macOS 12 "Monterey" or higher.

 For release 0.6, Mac OS X 10.9 "Mavericks" or higher.'

 ## Installation

+### One liner

+Run this command in _Terminal_ to download and install EnvPane in a single step.

+`(cd ~/Library/PreferencePanes && rm -rf EnvPane.prefPane && curl -sL https://github.com/hschmidt/EnvPane/releases/download/releases%2F0.8/EnvPane-0.8.tar.bz2 | tar -xjf -)`

+### Traditional installation

-1. Download [EnvPane.dmg][envpane_release]
+1. Download [EnvPane-0.8.dmg][envpane_release]
+2. Run `xattr -d com.apple.quarantine ~/Downloads/EnvPane-0.8.dmg` in Terminal
-2. Open EnvPane.dmg, a Finder window opens
+2. Double-click the downloaded`EnvPane-0.8.dmg`.
+A Finder window opens
 3. Double-click the `EnvPane.pref-pane` file
 4. Choose _Install for this user only_